How your child’s tongue position & breathing affects their health.

-Sound and restful sleep requires optimal oxygenated breathing.
+Sound and restful sleep require optimal oxygenated breathing.
 Typically this is best achieved via nasal breathing.
 Children with an OMD often present with sleeping difficulties.
-This may include, but is not limited to, snoring, restless sleep, frequent awakening at nighttime, nightmares/night terrors, bed wetting, gridding of their teeth and daytime ADHD behaviors.
+This may include, but is not limited to, snoring, restless sleep, frequent awakening at nighttime, nightmares/night terrors, bedwetting, gridding of their teeth and daytime ADHD behaviors.

 Food aversions and OMDs often go hand-in-hand.

 Most probably have never connected that a “picky eater” or “slow eater” may truly just have difficulty eating.
 The energy and effort required to break down and sallow fibrous, chewy, tough foods is often not worth the energy.
 These kids self-select easy to swallow/ “pre-chewed” choices (e.g., a diet narrowed to crackers, nuggets and pouches).
 This is often due to the fact that their tongue and muscles of the mouth do not have the full strength to break down and move food around.
 Many of these children tend to be in the lower percentile of growth charts because a balanced diet is essential for proper growth and development!